bgautijonsson/bgautijonssondotcom/content/authors/admin/_index.md

 superuser: true
 ---

-I am a PhD student of statistics at the University of Iceland.
+I am a PhD student of statistics at the University of Iceland, but most of my time is spent listening to 90s alternative guitar rock and thinking about what a perfect musician Joanna Newsom is.

 I'm can't be bothered to tell you more about me at the moment so here are some pictures of my dog, Toby.

 When I finally write something about myself you'll be the first to know!
+I promise!

 ![toby the hero of mankind](/authors/admin/_index_files/IMG_0819.jpeg)

 ![toby the last hope of humanity](/authors/admin/_index_files/IMG_0895.jpeg)